5.1 Runner Design

 (3) Consideration of core cooling, which can greatly improve molding cycle and product deformations.

 Mold material for DURANEX requires the following considerations.

 (1) Wear due to glass fibers

 (3) Corrosion resulting from flame retardants

-Also following sequence is reported in a literature.
+Also, the following sequence is reported in technical literature.

-These results indicate that stainless type steels can withstand the corrosion better than others.
-For reference, the features of various mold materials are summarized in Table 5-2.
+These results indicate that stainless-type steels can withstand corrosion better than others.
+For reference, features of various mold materials are summarized in Table 5-2.

 Table 5-2 Characteristics of Mold Materials